DivyabharathiGopi/CSharp/README.md

           - Example output for no exception: "2"
           - Example output for FormatException: "Invalid format."
           - Example output for IndexOutOfRangeException: "Index out of range."

+#Day 14 - 14/02/25 - Inheritance

+     - Define a base class Animal with a MakeSound method.
+Then, create a derived class Dog that overrides the MakeSound method.
+     - Use the base keyword to call the base class method within the derived class method.
+Print the sounds to the console.

+     The result of execution should be:
+     "Animal sound" "Dog barks"